-- e) Provision of fish passage through all permanent culverts, except culverts 2, 10 and 13. - f) Implementation of stream diversions and riparian planting to achieve successful colonisation by aquatic biota, and to match existing habitat typescompared with the original stream reach affected.
+hh Implementation of stream diversions and riparian planting to achieve successful colonisation by aquatic biota, and to achieve successful colonisation by aquatic biota, and comparable ecological function and biodiversity value that match existing habitat typescompared with the original stream reach affected.

-The Freshwater Management Plan includes the following survey and monitoring requirements:
+The Freshwater Management Plan shall-includes the following survey and monitoring requirements:

-- g) Provision for monitoring the fish passage performance after peak upstream migration (August December) upstream of culverts 9, 15 and 18 annually for two years after construction is completed.
-The monitoring will be used to determine if recruitment is occurring by assessing if a suitable age structure (juvenile and adult fish) is present within the fish population above culvert 9 and culvert 15.
-If after 2 years the recruitment of young fish is not occurring then refinements to the culvert fish passage devices will be made. - h) Provision for pre and post construction monitoring of macroinvertebrates and fish at 3 selected locations in each of the Mangapepeke and Mimi catchments. - i.
-Pre-construction and post-construction fish monitoring will be undertaken during base flow conditions at least two weeks following any large flood event in spring (October to December) and summer (February to April).
+- Provision for monitoring the fish passage performance after peak upstream migration (August December) upstream of culverts 9, 11, 15, 17 and 18 annually for two-three years after construction is completed.
+The monitoring will be used to determine if recruitment is occurring by assessing if a suitable age structure (juvenile and adult fish) is present within the fish population above culvert 9 and culvert 15these culverts.
+If after 2 years the recruitment of young fish is not occurring then refinements to the culvert fish passage devices will be made. - Provision for pre and post construction monitoring of macroinvertebrates and fish at 3 selected locations in each of the Mangapepeke and Mimi catchments. - Pre-construction and post-construction fish monitoring will be undertaken during base flow conditions at least two weeks following any large flood event in spring (October to December) and summer (February to AprilMarch).
 Fish surveys will use methods consistent with the New Zealand freshwater fish sampling protocols (Joy et al. 2013).
 Fish will be identified, counted and lengths recorded. - ii.
 Pre-construction and post-construction aquatic macroinvertebrate monitoring will be undertaken during base flow conditions at least two weeks following any large flood event in spring (October to December) and summer (February to April).
-Aquatic macroinvertebrate surveys will use methods consistent with Protocols for sampling macroinvertebrates in wadeable streams (Stark et al. 2001.
+Aquatic macroinvertebrate surveys will use methods consistent with Protocols for sampling macroinvertebrates in wadeable streams (Stark et al. 2001).
 For each site the area sampled and type of stable habitat sampled will be recorded.
 The following metrics will be calculated from the aquatic macroinvertebrate data: taxa richness, Macroinvertebrate Community Index (MCI), Quantitative Macroinvertebrate Community Index (QMCI), %EPT taxa and %EPT abundance.
 EPT (Ephemeroptera-Plecoptera-Trichoptera) metrics will exclude the species Oxyethira and Paroxyethira.
-Following at least one year of baseline monitoring and one year of construction monitoring, aquatic macroinvertebrate monitoring will be reduced to annual monitoring if there is less than 20% change in QMCI or MCI comparable to baseline sampling.. - i) Provision for pre-construction and post-construction sediment deposition monitoring at a site within the raupo reedland, downstream of the Mimi Stream tributary draining the tunnel portal, located upstream of the Mimi swamp forest.
+Following at least one year of baseline monitoring and one year of construction monitoring, aquatic macroinvertebrate monitoring will be reduced to annual monitoring if there is less than 20% change in QMCI or MCI comparable to baseline sampling.. - g)-Provision for pre-construction and post-construction sediment deposition monitoring at a site within the raupo reedland, downstream of the Mimi Stream tributary draining the tunnel portal, located upstream of the Mimi swamp forest.
 This involves monitoring change in sediment accumulation e.g. artificial astroturf attached to a tray.
 The purpose of the monitoring is to assess sediment deposition that might extend from the end of the stream to the Mimi swamp forest.
-The monitoring will follow selected heavy rain events prior to the commencement of construction and in response to specific rainfall events during construction (set out in the Construction Water Discharge Monitoring Programme in Appendix C of the CWMP). - 7.
-Pest Management Plan
+The monitoring will follow selected heavy rain events prior to the commencement of construction and in response to specific rainfall events during construction (set out in the Construction Water Discharge Monitoring Programme in Appendix C of the CWMP). - k) If turbidity values at a given site(s) remain generally elevated above its respective management threshold for more than 48 hours (greater than 90% of that time), then responsive aquatic macroinvertebrate sampling (as per the methods above) will be undertaken within two working days at the relevant control and the downstream impact site(s).
+The downstream impact site(s) chosen for sampling, will be the site(s) closest to the discharge point.
+This will be determined in conjunction with TRC.